sander-ali/sander-ali.github.io/roles.md

    - 1st National Conference on Emerging Trends in Information and Engineering Technologies (NCETIET), 2020.

 * #### Supervisor
+   - Supervising four Masters students at Technological University Dublin, Ireland.
-   - Co-supervising one PhD student, University of Petronas, 2019-2023
+   - Co-supervised one PhD student, University of Petronas, 2019-2023
    - Primary supervisor of Six M.E. students, University of Sindh and Mehran University of Engineering and Technology, 2017 - 2023.